Problématique

-Problématique is the second studio album by German singer Kim Petras, surprise-released on 18 September 2023 through Amigo and Republic.
-Originally planned to be her debut studio album, it faced multiple delays and was initially cancelled in 2022 in favour of Feed the Beast (2023).
+Problématique is the second studio album by German singer Kim Petras.
+It was surprise-released on 18 September 2023, through Amigo and Republic Records.
+Originally planned to be her debut studio album, it faced multiple delays and was initially cancelled in 2022 due to the label's decision to favour Feed the Beast (2023).

-The album mainly explores themes of love and sex, heavily rooted in the premise of escapism, as the singer conceived the project during the COVID-19 lockdown.
+Problématique is a dance-pop album that mainly explores themes of love and sex, heavily rooted in the premise of escapism, as the singer conceived the project during the COVID-19 lockdown.
 Petras described the music as "very European" and "front to back pop", also experimenting with disco, French house and German techno for the songs.

-The singles "Future Starts Now" and "Coconuts" were released in 2021 to promote Problématique; following its initial cancellation, the latter was included on Feed the Beast, while the former was ultimately scrapped from the album's final tracklist.

-Problématique received generally positive reviews upon its official release in 2023.
-Most critics found the album catchy and entertaining, and lamented its initial shelving, calling it a "missed opportunity".
+The singles, "Future Starts Now" and "Coconuts", were released in 2021 to promote Problématique.
+Following its initial cancellation, the latter was included on Feed the Beast, while the former was ultimately scrapped from the album's final tracklist.
+Problématique received generally positive reviews upon its release; most critics found the album catchy and entertaining, and lamented its initial shelving, calling it a "missed opportunity".